Skip to main content

 Load Demo Data

-CytoCanvas provides demo datasets for you to explore.
+CytoCanvas provides demo datasets that you can explore.

 1. Open the CytoCanvas application.